AbhinavXT/alumni/README.md

 - `styles` - The `styles` folder in the `alumni` repository is where you can store your CSS files.
 Next.js automatically processes these files and applies them to your project.

+- `package.json` - `package.json` is a configuration file this project.
+It contains information about the project such as the name, version, dependencies, scripts, and other metadata.

 ## License
 The alumni repository is licensed under the MIT License.
 See the LICENSE file for more information.